Poker Bluffs: Bluffing your way through Poker

 There are other techniques you can use while bluffing.
 Sometimes you can use a half-way bluff or sometimes known as a semi-bluff, when your hand still has possibilities or outs to win the hand, but you also give yourself a second chance to take the hand down there and then with a bluff.
 This is also a good way to mix up your play as it will confuse the others about your bluffing behaviour, too.

-Never try to out-bluff a bluffer and don’t try to fool a whole lot of people at once.
+It’s usually unwise to try and out-bluff a bluffer, and bluffing into a large field of players is rarely effective.
 Remember as the old adage says, “it is impossible to fool all the people all the time”.
 Learn how others play, and use it to your advantage to pick your spots.